 The trials have been running for about 3 years now and have included work with Yellow, Red, Pearl (White Diffused), Blue, White and Black nets over various varieties.
-All nets used are of a fairly low percentage shade factor of about 15%.
-The nets used are not decorative in color, but actually change the spectrum of light that is reaching the tree canopy and thus changing the way the tree reacts photo-synthetically to light.

 The trials are being run by a company called Two-a-Day, who have various farmers delivering crops to them in a co-operative structure including Oak Valley Estates, Crooks Bothers and about 10 others.
 Collectively they have thousands of hectares in the area.
 The monitoring of the trials are managed by their technical team consisting of geologists, botanists and the farmers themselves and we have been very fortunate, not only because everything is being coordinated independently but also that they are monitoring very closely and scientifically.

 We have also encountered additional challenges in Grabouw with the weather in that the winds there can reach 140 km/h and we are trying to counter this by using moveable net systems, as the nets are not required over the trees during the winter period and this is the season when the winds are at their strongest.